abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 $$z :: string \to MaybeString$$

-Using the capabilities of System F,  we can abstract the type $String$ (with the rule *TAbs* to build a polymorphic function, which looks like this.
+Using the capabilities of Polymorphic Lambda Calculus,  we can abstract the type $String$ (with the rule *TAbs* to build a polymorphic function, which looks like this.

 $$z' :: \forall \alpha. \alpha \to Maybe\ \alpha$$